SavchenkoValeriy/jeison/README.md

 ### Indexed elements

-Sometimes, though, it is not required to process the whole list.
+Sometimes, though, processing the whole list is not required.
 Sometimes we want just one element, especially in case of heterogeneous arrays.
 For this use case, *jeison* supports indices in its `:path` properties.